dunefox/MAML/docs/sec-wheretogo.rst

 fluctuation of data points near the margin.
 Possible outliers in the training data near or within the margin dictate how the "optimal" weights :math:`w` have to be chosen.
-To reduce this dependency we shall extend the hard margin program to the so-called *soft-margine* program as follows.
+To reduce this dependency we shall extend the hard margin program to the so-called *soft-margin* program as follows.

 Let us in general allow margin violations but include in the optimization program that those have to be minimized.
 Suppose :math:`x^{(i)}` violates the